hapax/hapax.github.io/assets/giant-ants.md

 	</div>
 	</figure>

-All of these monsters are essentially normal terrestrial animals, scaled up to ridiculous sizes.
+For better or worse, depending on how you feel about giant ants, the answer is no.
-And it turns out that --- for better or worse, depending on how you feel about giant ants --- scaling things up to ridiculous sizes is ridiculous.
-The ants will just collapse under their own weight, assuming that they're built out of the same stuff as the little ants.
+All of these monsters are essentially normal terrestrial organisms, scaled up to ridiculous sizes, and when we scale things up to ridiculous sizes, they tend to collapse under their own weight.

-To see why the ants collapse, we'll need to understand the maths and physics of *scaling*: how things change with size.
+To see why the giant ants or lizards or gorillas collapse under their own weight, we'll need to understand the maths and physics of *scaling*, in other words, how things change with size.
-But we're going to do much more than rule out the existence of giant ants.
+But we're going to do much more than simply rule out the existence of giant ants.
 We'll turn our understanding of scaling into a *predictive tool*, something you can use to learn positive facts about the world, and not just negative, sort of boring facts, like "King Kong vs. Godzilla is physically implausible".
-I mean, we kind of already knew that.
+I mean, we already knew that.

 <figure>